-The question of population is ignoring these days.
-It is necessary that state should have to provide basic human rights, to prevent from survival of the strongest and have to make policies for betterment.
-When the barriers of population growth is removed, the well-being is reduced.
-When the comfort of people is compromised they automatically limit their growth rate.
+The question of population is ignored ignoring these days.
+It is necessary that state should ~~have to~~ provide basic human rights, to prevent from survival of the strongest and have to make policies for betterment.
+When the barriers of population growth are removed, the well-being is reduced.
+When the comfort of people is compromised, they automatically limit their growth rate.
 And those who do not control their growth produce irresponsible citizens.
-The politicians do not pay attention on overpopulation.
-Revolutionists critized that overpopulation produces rebels.
-And remaining ^{are} following the theory of unconditional growth.
-But this opposed by people who are refrained from reproduction.
-Politicians not addressed this issue because they have fear of loosing votes.
+The politicians do not pay attention to overpopulation.
+Revolutionists criticized that overpopulation produces rebels.
+And remaining are following the theory of unconditional growth.
+But this is opposed by people who are refrained from reproduction.
+Politicians do not address not addressed this issue because they have fear of losing votes.
 Revolution is come by strong ambition.